poponealex/APSecurity/README.md

 # APSecurity

-Home security system running on a Raspberry Pi
+Home security system running on a Raspberry Pi.

 ## Introduction